ypessoa/css-zen-garden/README.md

 # css zen garden

-#### Digital Media class assignment, in which we had to use the default HTML file from csszengarden.com, and style it using vanilla CSS.
+#### Digital Media class assignment, in which we had to use the default HTML file from [Css Zen Garden](http://csszengarden.com), and style it using vanilla CSS.

 **Directions:**
 - No altering the HTML whatsoever.